 If above proposal is agreeable, then it is straightforwardly consider changes of baseband parameters also in scenario 1, 2 and 3.
 Therefore, the updated scenarios becomes

 Scenario 1: The reconfiguration involves changing the center frequency of the BWP without changing its BW.
-The reconfiguration may or may not involve changing the SCS .
+The reconfiguration may or may not involve changing the SCS and baseband parameters.

 Scenario 2: The reconfiguration involves changing the BW of the BWP without changing its center frequency.
-The reconfiguration may or may not involve changing the SCS.
+The reconfiguration may or may not involve changing the SCS and baseband parameters.

 Scenario 3: The reconfiguration involves changing both the BW and the center frequency of the BWP.
-The reconfiguration may or may not involve changing the SCS.
+The reconfiguration may or may not involve changing the SCS and baseband parameters.

-Scenario 4: The reconfiguration involves changing only the SCS, where the center frequency and BW of the BWP remain unchanged.
+Scenario 4: The reconfiguration involves changing only the SCS, where the center frequency, BW and baseband parameters of the BWP remain unchanged.

+Scenario 5: The reconfiguration involves changing only baseband parameters, where the center frequency, BW and SCS of the BWP remain unchanged.

 Proposal 7: Update the BWP configurations as follows: